vudangRVC/rz-utility/universal-scripts/host/tools/uload_bootloader/Readme.md

 - Windows:

 ```
-py bootloader_flash.py --serial_port COM11 --serial_port_baud 9600
+py uload_bootloader_flash.py --serial_port COM11 --serial_port_baud 9600
 ```

 - Linux:

 ```
-python3 bootloader_flash.py --serial_port /dev/ttyUSB0 --serial_port_baud 9600
+python3 uload_bootloader_flash.py --serial_port /dev/ttyUSB0 --serial_port_baud 9600
 ```

 2. Connect debug serial (SCIF0 - TXD,RXD,GND) to Host PC.

 3. Power on the board with a 5V.
 It will start to load bootloader images from uboot into QSPI flash.

 Wait for the script running automatically, and no input or operation is required during this period.
-After completing the process, you can set RZ SBC board to boot from QSPI as your needs.
+After completing the process, you can set RZ board to boot from QSPI as your needs.